its-aadra/my_first_project/README.md

-# my_first_project
+# Banking_tool
-This project is related to Finance and Banking.
+A project aimed at developing tools for banking and financial analysis.